Ullswater & Bannerdale Figure of Eight Mountain Bike Route

 Once you have climbed and crossed Beda Fell the terrain starts heading a more favourable direction, down!
 This piece of singletrack is great fun, drop the saddle and enjoy it right the way down to the road in Bannerdale.
 Blast along the road as it takes you down to Howtown, but there's no need to stop there as we are to follow this along Ullswater right the way until we reach the crossroads near Pooley Bridge.

 Take a right at the crossroads, climbing towards Roehead.
 At Roehead, go through the get and continue climbing the doubletrack for a km or so to the crossroads.
 Turn right here and shortly you will reach The Cockpit stone circle, a perfect spot for a lunch break.

 The route from here heads towards the treeline you can see above Ullswater, over to your right.
-Take the path leading this way, taking the left fork rather than the right one that climbs Loadpot Hill.
+Take the path leading this way, taking the right fork rather than the left one that climbs Loadpot Hill.
 Ford the stream just before you reach the corner of the woods and get read for where the real downhill starts.

 Drop you saddle and get ready for one of the UK's best natural trails.
 Enjoy the views over Ullswater as you enjoy this excellent blast.
 Just keep going all the way until you eventually reach a gate with a 'cyclists dismount' sign.
 Dismount and go through the gate, passing the house on your left and taking a left off the road when you see the ford to your left.
 Ford the stream and climb the trail ahead of you to the church, drop down the hill to the left of the church, bringing you out on the road.
 Turn left on the road and follow it, this time taking the right fork, towards Sandwick.